qdm12/ddns-updater/docs/servercow.md

 - `"ttl"` can be set to an integer value for record TTL in seconds (if not set the default is 120)
 - `"ip_version"` can be `ipv4` (A records) or `ipv6` (AAAA records), and defaults to `ipv4 or ipv6`
+- `"provider_ip"` can be set to `true` to let your DNS provider determine your IPv4 address (and/or IPv6 address) automatically when you send an update request, without sending the new IP address detected by the program in the request.

 ## Domain setup